 ...

 At mobility registration update, the source AMF shall use local policy to determine whether to perform horizontal KAMF derivation.
 If the source AMF determines not to perform horizontal KAMF derivation, the source AMF shall transfer current security context to the target AMF.
 If the source AMF determines to perform horizontal KAMF derivation, the source AMF shall derive a new key KAMF from the currently active KAMF and the uplink NAS COUNT value in the received Registration Request message.
 The ngKSI for the newly derived KAMF key is defined such as the value field and the type field are taken from the ngKSI of the current KAMF.
 The source AMF shall transfer the new KAMF, the new ngKSI, the UE security capability, the keyAmfHDerivationInd to the target AMF.
 The key derivation of the new KAMF is specified in Annex A.13.
+If the uplink NAS COUNT of the 3GPP access used in the Registration Request is not available because of AMF reallocation via direct NAS reroute, the source AMF and UE shall use 232-1 as the value of the COUNT parameter.
 If the source AMF has derived a new key KAMF, the source AMF shall not transfer the old KAMF to the target AMF and the source AMF shall in this case also delete any stored non-current 5G security context, and not transfer any non-current 5G security context to the target AMF.

 …